Ks89/My-MEAN-website-client/README.md

 ## How to install (MacOS)

 - install both [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)
 - from the `setup` folder of this project, run `bash install-macos.sh`
-- import the db dump (.json) from `docs`'s folder using MongoChef or another software
+- import the db dump (.bson) from `db-dump-prod`'s folder either running `db-dump-prod/init.sh` to do it automatically thanks to both `mongo` ad `mongorestore` CLIs, or using Studio 3T (previously MongoChef)

 ## How to install (Linux)

+*Tested only on Ubuntu*

 - install both [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)
-- from the `setup` folder of this project, run `bash install-linux.sh`
+- from the `setup` folder of this project, run `bash install-ubuntu.sh`
-- import the db dump (.json) from `docs`'s folder using MongoChef or another software
+- import the db dump (.bson) from `db-dump-prod`'s folder either running `db-dump-prod/init.sh` to do it automatically thanks to both `mongo` ad `mongorestore` CLIs, or using Studio 3T (previously MongoChef)

 ## How to install (Windows 10)

 *Tested only on Windows 10*

 - install both [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)
 - install Node.js from the [official website](https://www.nodejs.org)
 - install MongoDb Community from the [official website](https://www.mongodb.com)
+- create a db called `KS` (obviously you have to start MongoDb to do that).
+You can configure this value later, but for debug/local environment I suggest this name
-- import the db dump (.json) from `docs`'s folder using MongoChef or another software [HERE](http://3t.io/mongochef/download/)
+- import the db dump (.bson) from `db-dump-prod`'s folder either running `db-dump-prod/init.sh` to do it automatically thanks to both `mongo` ad `mongorestore` CLIs (if available in your PATH variable), or using Studio 3T (previously MongoChef)
 - install redis-server for Windows (file .msi) [HERE](https://github.com/MSOpenTech/redis/releases)
 - install Python 2.7.x from the [official website](https://www.python.org)
 - from the `setup` folder of this project, run with PowerShell as administator `bash install-windows.sh`